When you need an app, what matters?

 Are the formats of the different apps for different clients different, or does the developer seem to have a certain style?
 That’s not a bad thing – as long as the style is something you like.

 Look at the ratings of the app in the app store.
 How many complaints versus praise comments are there?
 Are there updates relatively often or recently?

 It’s normal to see notes from developers like “bug fixed 1/18” in the app store.
 This is a good thing; it means the developer didn’t just make the app and peace out.
 They still interact and work with it to this day.

 That’s the kind of support you want from a developer.

 What’s Their Preferred Device?

 Why do they think creating something for iOS is easier and vice versa?
-Do they have a preference or can they develop for both?
-If you want an app in both iTunes and in the Play store, you need to consider someone who can develop for both.
+Do they have a preference, or can they develop for both?
+If you want an app in both iTunes and the Play store, you need to consider someone who can develop for both.